 How Courts Are Analyzing Copyright Protection For Software

-Law360 (July 18, 2018, 1:49 PM EDT) -- For many a company, proprietary computer software is its most valuable asset, so protecting this key intellectual property is a priority.
+By Mark Moore (July 18, 2018, 1:49 PM EDT) -- For many a company, proprietary computer software is its most valuable asset, so protecting this key intellectual property is a priority.
 Due to developments in jurisprudence limiting the efficacy of patent protections for the concepts behind software, companies have increasingly turned to the U.S. Copyright Act as an alternative safeguard for the expression of such concepts through the design of software.
-However, two recent copyright decisions reflect yet another challenge for companies seeking to protect their software — highly nuanced examinations of the functionality and structure of the software at issue in determining whether copyright protection is warranted.
+However, two recent copyright decisions reflect yet another challenge for companies seeking to protect their software — highly nuanced examinations of the functionality and structure of the software at issue in determining whether copyright protection is warranted....

 Law360 is on it, so you are, too.

 A Law360 subscription puts you at the center of fast-moving legal issues, trends and developments so you can act with speed and confidence.
 Over 200 articles are published daily across more than 60 topics, industries, practice areas and jurisdictions.